 I'm not a fan of pulled pork that is swimming in sauce, so I use just enough to flavor the pork along with the reserved juices of the pork and serve the extra sauce on the side.
-I found these delicious whole wheat potato rolls, only 100 calories/2 points plus by Martin's. and made a simple slaw with a little vinegar, salt and a touch of olive oil and it was a perfect meal.
+I made a quick slaw with shredded cabbage, carrots, a little vinegar, salt and a touch of olive oil and it was perfect.

 Slow Cooker Pulled Pork

 Servings: 8 • Size: 3 oz pork + 2 tbsp sauce • Old Points: 5 pts • Points+: 5 pt*

 Calories: 206 • Fat: 5.5 g • Carb: 12.3 g • Fiber: 0.6 g • Protein: 26.4 g • Sugar: 10.2 g

 - 2.5 lb boneless pork loin roast (center cut, trimmed of all fat)

 - 2 tsp Hickory liquid smoke

 - 1 cup Homemade Kansas City BBQ Sauce

 Place pork in the slow cooker and season with salt, vinegar, garlic powder and liquid smoke.
 Cover and set to high 6 hours.
 Remove pork and transfer onto a large dish; reserve all the liquid into a cup and set aside.